pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.embeddedFileUpd`        PDF only: change an embedded file :meth:`Document.findBookmark`           retrieve page location after layouting :meth:`Document.fullcopyPage`           PDF only: duplicate a page :meth:`Document.get_oc`                 PDF only: get OCG /OCMD xref of image / form xobject :meth:`Document.get_oc_states`          PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.get_ocgs`               PDF only: info on all optional content groups :meth:`Document.get_ocmd`               PDF only: retrieve definition of an :data:`OCMD` :meth:`Document.get_page_numbers`       PDF only: get page numbers having a given label :meth:`Document.get_toc`                create a table of contents :meth:`Document.getPageFontList`        PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`       PDF only: make a list of images on a page :meth:`Document.getPagePixmap`          create a pixmap of a page by page number :meth:`Document.getPageText`            extract the text of a page by page number :meth:`Document.getPageXObjectList`     PDF only: make a list of XObjects on a page :meth:`Document.getSigFlags`            PDF only: determine signature state :meth:`Document.getToC`                 alias of get_toc :meth:`Document.getXmlMetadata`         PDF only: read the XML metadata :meth:`Document.insertPage`             PDF only: insert a new page :meth:`Document.insertPDF`              PDF only: insert pages from another PDF :meth:`Document.layer_configs`          PDF only: list of optional content configurations :meth:`Document.layer_ui_configs`       PDF only: list of optional content intents :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.makeBookmark`           create a page pointer in reflowable documents :meth:`Document.metadataXML`            PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to different location in doc :meth:`Document.need_appearances`       PDF only: get/set ``/NeedAppearances`` property :meth:`Document.newPage`                PDF only: insert a new empty page :meth:`Document.nextLocation`           return (chapter, pno) of following page :meth:`Document.outline_xref`           PDF only: :data:`xref` a TOC item :meth:`Document.pageCropBox`            PDF only: the unrotated page rectangle :meth:`Document.pages`                  iterator over a page range :meth:`Document.pageXref`               PDF only: :data:`xref` of a page number :meth:`Document.PDFCatalog`             PDF only: :data:`xref` of catalog (root) :meth:`Document.PDFTrailer`             PDF only: trailer source :meth:`Document.previousLocation`       return (chapter, pno) of preceeding page :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.scrub`                  PDF only: remove sensitive data :meth:`Document.searchPageFor`          search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages :meth:`Document.set_oc`                 PDF only: attach OCG/OCMD to image / form xobject :meth:`Document.set_oc_states`          PDF only: mass changing OCG states :meth:`Document.set_ocmd`               PDF only: create or update an :data:`OCMD` :meth:`Document.set_toc_item`           PDF only: change a single TOC item :meth:`Document.set_toc`                PDF only: set the table of contents (TOC) :meth:`Document.set_layer_ui_config`    PDF only: set OCG visibility temporarily :meth:`Document.set_page_labels`        PDF only: add/update page label definitions :meth:`Document.switch_layer`           PDF only: activate OC configuration :meth:`Document.setMetadata`            PDF only: set the metadata :meth:`Document.setToC`                 PDF only: alias of *set_toc* :meth:`Document.setXmlMetadata`         PDF only: create or update document XML metadata :meth:`Document.updateObject`           PDF only: replace object source :meth:`Document.updateStream`           PDF only: replace stream source :meth:`Document.write`                  PDF only: writes document to memory :meth:`Document.xrefObject`             PDF only: object source at the :data:`xref` :meth:`Document.xrefStream`             PDF only: expanded stream source at :data:`xref` :meth:`Document.xrefStreamRaw`          PDF only: raw stream source at :data:`xref` :attr:`Document.chapterCount`           number of chapters :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.isClosed`               has document been closed?
+:meth:`Document.embeddedFileUpd`        PDF only: change an embedded file :meth:`Document.findBookmark`           retrieve page location after layouting :meth:`Document.fullcopyPage`           PDF only: duplicate a page :meth:`Document.get_oc_states`          PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.get_oc`                 PDF only: get OCG /OCMD xref of image / form xobject :meth:`Document.get_ocgs`               PDF only: info on all optional content groups :meth:`Document.get_ocmd`               PDF only: retrieve definition of an :data:`OCMD` :meth:`Document.get_page_fonts`         PDF only: make a list of fonts on a page :meth:`Document.get_page_images`        PDF only: make a list of images on a page :meth:`Document.get_page_labels`        PDF only: list of page label definitions :meth:`Document.get_page_numbers`       PDF only: get page numbers having a given label :meth:`Document.get_page_xobjects`      PDF only: make a list of XObjects on a page :meth:`Document.get_toc`                extract the table of contents :meth:`Document.get_page_pixmap`        create a pixmap of a page by page number :meth:`Document.get_page_text`            extract the text of a page by page number :meth:`Document.get_sigflags`            PDF only: determine signature state :meth:`Document.getXmlMetadata`         PDF only: read the XML metadata :meth:`Document.has_annots`             PDF only: check if PDF contains any annots :meth:`Document.has_links`              PDF only: check if PDF contains any links :meth:`Document.insert_page`             PDF only: insert a new page :meth:`Document.insert_pdf`             PDF only: insert pages from another PDF :meth:`Document.layer_configs`          PDF only: list of optional content configurations :meth:`Document.layer_ui_configs`       PDF only: list of optional content intents :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.makeBookmark`           create a page pointer in reflowable documents :meth:`Document.xref_xml_metadata`      PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to different location in doc :meth:`Document.need_appearances`       PDF only: get/set ``/NeedAppearances`` property :meth:`Document.new_page`               PDF only: insert a new empty page :meth:`Document.nextLocation`           return (chapter, pno) of following page :meth:`Document.outline_xref`           PDF only: :data:`xref` a TOC item :meth:`Document.pageCropBox`            PDF only: the unrotated page rectangle :meth:`Document.pages`                  iterator over a page range :meth:`Document.page_xref`              PDF only: :data:`xref` of a page number :meth:`Document.pdf_catalog`            PDF only: :data:`xref` of catalog (root) :meth:`Document.pdf_trailer`            PDF only: trailer source :meth:`Document.previousLocation`       return (chapter, pno) of preceeding page :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.scrub`                  PDF only: remove sensitive data :meth:`Document.search_page_for`        search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages :meth:`Document.set_layer_ui_config`    PDF only: set OCG visibility temporarily :meth:`Document.set_metadata`           PDF only: set the metadata :meth:`Document.set_oc_states`          PDF only: mass changing OCG states :meth:`Document.set_oc`                 PDF only: attach OCG/OCMD to image / form xobject :meth:`Document.set_ocmd`               PDF only: create or update an :data:`OCMD` :meth:`Document.set_page_labels`        PDF only: add/update page label definitions :meth:`Document.set_toc_item`           PDF only: change a single TOC item :meth:`Document.set_toc`                PDF only: set the table of contents (TOC) :meth:`Document.set_xml_metadata`       PDF only: create or update document XML metadata :meth:`Document.switch_layer`           PDF only: activate OC configuration :meth:`Document.tobytes`                PDF only: writes document to memory :meth:`Document.xref_get_key`           PDF only: get the value of a dictionary key :meth:`Document.xref_get_keys`          PDF only: list the keys of object at :data:`xref` :meth:`Document.xref_set_key`           PDF only: set the value of a dictionary key :meth:`Document.xref_stream_raw`        PDF only: raw stream source at :data:`xref` :attr:`Document.chapterCount`           number of chapters :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.isClosed`               has document been closed?
 :attr:`Document.isDirty`                PDF only: has document been changed yet?
 :attr:`Document.isEncrypted`            document (still) encrypted?
-:attr:`Document.isFormPDF`              is this a Form PDF?
+:attr:`Document.is_form_pdf`              is this a Form PDF?
-:attr:`Document.isPDF`                  is this a PDF?
+:attr:`Document.is_pdf`                  is this a PDF?
 :attr:`Document.isReflowable`           is this a reflowable document?
 :attr:`Document.isRepaired`             PDF only: has this PDF been repaired during open?
 :attr:`Document.lastLocation`           (chapter, pno) of last page